-Numbers in rows may not add to 100 percent because of rounding.
+Numbers in rows may not add to 100 percent due to rounding.

-Students and Families Have More Responsibility for Obtaining Benefits of Tax Preferences in Comparison to Title IV Aid The federal government and postsecondary institutions have significant responsibilities in assisting students and families in obtaining assistance provided under title IV programs but only minor roles with respect to tax filers' use of education-related tax preferences.
-To obtain federal student aid, applicants must first complete the FAFSA, a form which required students to complete up to 100 fields in 2006-2007.
+Students and Families Have More Responsibility for Obtaining Benefits of Tax Preferences in Comparison to Title IV Aid The federal government and postsecondary institutions have significant responsibilities in assisting students and families in obtaining assistance provided under Title IV programs but only minor roles with respect to tax filers' use of education-related tax preferences.
+To obtain federal student aid, applicants must first complete the FAFSA, a form that requires students to complete up to 99 fields for the 2007-2008 academic year.
 Submitting a completed FAFSA to the Department of Education largely concludes students' and families' responsibility in obtaining aid.
 The Department of Education is responsible for calculating students' and families' EFC on the basis of the FAFSA, and students' educational institutions are responsible for determining aid eligibility and the amounts and packaging of awards.

 In contrast, higher education tax preferences require students and families to take more responsibility.
-Although postsecondary institutions provide students and IRS with information about higher education attendance, they have no other responsibilities for higher education tax credits, deductions, or tax-preferred savings.
+Although postsecondary institutions provide students and the Internal Revenue Service (IRS) with information about higher education attendance, they have no other responsibilities for higher education tax credits, deductions, or tax-preferred savings.
 The federal government's primary role with respect to higher education tax preferences is the promulgation of rules; the provision of guidance to tax filers; and the processing of tax returns, including some checks on the accuracy of items reported on those tax returns.
 The responsibility for selecting among and properly using tax preferences rests with tax filers.
-Unlike title IV programs, users must understand the rules, identify applicable tax preferences, understand how these tax preferences interact with one another and with federal student aid, keep records sufficient to support their tax filing, and correctly claim the credit or deduction on their return.
+Unlike Title IV programs, users must understand the rules, identify applicable tax preferences, understand how these tax preferences interact with one another and with federal student aid, keep records sufficient to support their tax filing, and correctly claim the credit or deduction on their return.